Statuses in Latin with translation. Quotes in Latin with translation

 Plato is my friend, but truth is dearer (Aristotle).

-It is used when they want to emphasize that the truth is above all.
+Used when they want to emphasize that truth is above all.

 8. Amor tussisque non celantur.